Wormgit/Cows2021/README.md

 3) Instead of installing `pycocotools`, use the pycocotools in this repository.

-## Cow Detection
-### Testing

 ## Video Processing
 Run the code in `make_data` one by one to obtain the training images for individual identification.
 The trained model weight of detection can be found `Sub-levels/3Weights/trained_model/resnet50_trained_144.h5` from [here](https://data.bris.ac.uk/data/dataset).
-Alternatively, you can [download](https://data.bris.ac.uk/data/dataset) this data from the folders `Sub-levels/2Identification`.
+Alternatively, you can [download](https://data.bris.ac.uk/data/dataset) this data from `Sub-levels/2Identification`.

 ## Individual Identification
 ### Testing